 • Team/individual sub-goals: These are metrics-based sub-goals the team or an individual needs to achieve.
 In our example, the digital marketing team needs to create 250 of the 400 opportunities next year.

 • Marketing Strategy: This is the strategy you’re using to achieve the goal.
-In the example below, the digital marketing team is using a “digital advertising strategy” to reach the target audience and generate the 250 opportunities.
+In the example below, the digital marketing team is using a “digital advertising strategy” to reach the target audience and generate 250 opportunities.

-• Campaigns: All your campaigns should be goal-based, no matter how big or small.
+• Marketing Campaigns: All your campaigns should be goal-based, no matter how big or small.
 The campaigns will leverage the strategy and will aim to achieve the goal metrics.
 In our example, the campaign will promote a free trial in order to reach the goal of 250 opportunities.

 If you use the Goals Pyramid method, your team will always stay focused on what really matters so you can avoid empty-calorie marketing.

 If you are interested in learning more about creating a winning marketing plan you can download our eBook here.

-Dan Faulkner is co-author of The Next CMO: a guide to operational marketing excellence, and the CTO of Plannuh, where he is responsible for the technical strategy and delivery of the world’s first AI-powered marketing resource management software.
+Dan Faulkner is co-author of The Next CMO: a guide to operational marketing excellence, and the CTO of Plannuh, where he is responsible for the technical strategy and delivery of the world’s first AI-powered marketing performance management software.
 Dan has 25 years of high-tech experience, spanning research and development, product management, strategy, and general management.
 He has deep international experience, having led businesses in Europe, Asia, North America, and South America, delivering complex AI solutions at scale to numerous industries.
 Dan holds a Bachelor’s degree in Linguistics, and Masters degrees in Speech & Language Processing, and Marketing.
 He has completed studies in Strategy Implementation at Wharton.